Integrations

 Type: Document only | Protocol: Local files

-Reads and writes local .docx and .xlsx files using Rust crates for Office format parsing.
+Reads and writes local Office files and plain text files using Rust-native parsing.
 No network access or API keys required.

 Capabilities:

-.xlsxfiles - List Office files in a directory
+- List files in a directory (max depth 2, max 50 results)

 Email